Camp cripple creek

 MEN OF COMPANY A WHO WERE NOT AT CAMP CRIPPLE CREEK

-DIED GONE HOME TRANSFERRED UNACCOUNTED FOR IN HOSPITAL
+DIED GONE HOME IN PRISON TRANSFERRED UNACCOUNTED IN HOSPITAL

 (His name is